HurraTech/hurracloud/README.md

         exit

-2. This will split the terminal windows for you and start all applications (you need to tmux for this, availabla view brew)
+4. This will split the terminal windows for you and start all applications (you need to tmux for this, availabla view standard package managers)

         ./start-all.sh

+5. Access the UI at [http://localhost:8080/](http://localhost:8080)

 ### Option B: Start Components Individually